 - Stakeholder management offers strategic advantages for sustainable business success

 - Experience Management enables companies to measure experiences of all stakeholders based on data

 Since the 1980s, companies have been pursuing the concept of shareholder value and equating it with their enterprise value because it was assumed that a growing capital value automatically also represents an advantage for employees, customers and society in general.
 But in a fully networked world with dwindling resources, increasing competition and an increasing shortage of skilled workers, CEOs are increasingly coming to the conclusion that aligning corporate strategy exclusively with the financial goals of shareholders increases economic inequality.
-So instead of “making the owners richer and richer on the back of the employees“, the trend is to consider all stakeholders equally when managing the company.
+So instead of “making the owners richer and richer on the back of the employees“, as Wall Street Journal wrote, the trend is to consider all stakeholders equally when managing the company.